 Also known as legal liability for damage to non-owned vehicles, OPCF27 is an add-on to your current auto insurance policy that allows you to extend your current coverage to a rented or borrowed vehicle.

-Rental vehicles typically don’t come with collision and comprehensive coverage, and the basic insurance limits for property damage and bodily injury claims may not be as much as you would like.
+Rental vehicles typically don’t come with collision insurance and comprehensive coverage, and the basic insurance limits for property damage and bodily injury claims may not be as much as you would like.
 You can sign a waiver so you won’t be responsible for paying off vehicle damages, but with OPCF27 you won’t need to worry about that.

-With the added endorsement, you’ll be able to use your own third-party liability and accident benefits from your personal policy on the insured vehicle you’re driving.
+With the added endorsement, you’ll be able to use your own third-party liability insurance and accident benefits coverage from your personal policy on the insured vehicle you’re driving.
 And you’ll have collision and comprehensive insurance, so if you get into an accident in your non-owned vehicle, the damages won’t be paid entirely out of your pocket.

 Limitations to OPCF27